MacmillanFilms/true-drama/_actors/bill-kozy.md

 aside: 'Strange Bacchic disturbances in the woods protesting a local horror movie prompt a police investigation.
 A shadowy figure emerges.
 Calling himself the God of Drama, he believes that he can achieve the seemingly impossible goal of returning drama to its original purpose – of preparing citizens for leadership in democracy.
 As the horror movie spirals out of control, and the Bacchae are consumed in violence - can officer Ailish Walsh discern the truth before a gruesome Greek drama unfolds? <br><br> Director James Thomas creates a Greek tragedy for our time.
 A horror story that looks at the original role of drama – as the companion invention of democracy – to shed light on how modern media is still working in our lives, in hidden ways, to rip us apart.
 True Drama is an alarm – a rare moment of clarity – a terrifying jolt - and an invitation to enjoy the true transcendental power of drama to help us envision a better Democracy. '

-youtube: "1CJmOgGOBfA"
+youtube: "fz2SIyeKMIg"
+gallery001: "/assets/img/bill-kozy/true-drama-001.jpg"
+g001dsc: photographed during the filming of True Drama
+g001alt: Bill Kozy
 gallery01: "/assets/img/bill-kozy/true-drama-01.jpg"
 g01dsc: photographed during the filming of True Drama
 g01alt: Bill Kozy
 gallery02: "/assets/img/bill-kozy/true-drama-02.jpg"
 g02dsc: photographed during the filming of True Drama
 g02alt: Bill Kozy
 gallery03: "/assets/img/bill-kozy/true-drama-03.jpg"
 g03dsc: photographed during the filming of True Drama
 g03alt: Bill Kozy
-gallery04: "/assets/img/bill-kozy/true-drama-04.jpg"
+gallery04: "/assets/img/gallery/true-drama-04.jpg"
-g04dsc: photographed during the filming of True Drama
-g04alt: Bill Kozy
-gallery05: "/assets/img/gallery/true-drama-05.jpg"
-g05dsc: deep underground in the private mausoleum
+g04dsc: deep underground in the private mausoleum
 g05alt: Tatiana Galliher
 gallery06: "/assets/img/gallery/true-drama-06.jpg"
 g06dsc:  Driving up to the Greenwich mansion modeled after the Château de Malmaison in French